Moini/BookArtGenerator/README.md

 The program file for 'BookArtGenerator' is BookArtGenerator.php.

-To run, it requires php 5.5 or higher and imagemagick.
+To run, it requires php 5.5 or higher (with GD library, which is usually included) and imagemagick.
-The program was only tested on Linux, so I do not know if it works on Windows.
+I can only debug the program on Linux, so if you have difficulties on Windows, you will need to help with debugging.
-If you try it out, please report, so that I can update this information.
+The version for Windows will only run in the Windows command line, the default version only runs in Unix-like environments.

 How to use:

-Make sure you have php 5.5 (http://www.php.net/) or later installed.
+Make sure you have php 5.5 (http://www.php.net/) or later with the GD library installed.
+On Windows, it may be easier to install WAMP, which includes php and saves you some configuration.
 Also make sure you have imagemagick (http://www.imagemagick.org/script/index.php) installed.

-Copy the script into a new directory on your computer.
+Copy the script (either BookArtGenerator.php for Linux or BookArtGenerator-Win.php for Windows) into a new directory on your computer.

 Put a png file which fulfills the following requirements into the directory where the script is: